reactivepixel/inventoryManager/Gravity_RFP.md

 * Simulate the time needed for a worker to preform a task while interacting with a unit/package/order.
 Actions, such as a **Worker** *Picking* a **Unit** from a **Pod**, should not happen instantaneously.
 These and other times are documented on the *Frequency Table*, any times not documented should be considered assumptions.

 ### API Requirements
-* Create and Document an API including all Endpoints and Expected Usage
+* Create and Document an API including all Endpoints and Expected Usage.
 * Endpoints allowing for checking the current status of any  order, Worker's current task or any unit in inventory.
 * Endpoints returning the total number of units at each status you elect to identify in the system (Example: Total Unique Units: 300,000, Pods Queued for Picking: 35, Pods Requiring Maintenance: 12, Bots Currently Queued for Picking: 150, etc...)
+* Orders will be POSTed to **/order/new** of your application.

 ### Documentation Requirements